 In addition, the box offices at the Opera House are open every Monday to Saturday from 9:00 AM until one hour before the performance (on Saturdays, the box offices are open until 5:00 PM).
 On Sundays and holidays, the Opera House box offices are closed.
 Please note: you can purchase tickets for the standing area.
 These tickets are very inexpensive (between 5 and 10 Euros).
 In any case, it is advisable to arrive in respectable and elegant attire.

-Good to know: Every year, from spring until the end of summer, various opera performances are broadcast on a screen located in the plaza outside the building.
+Good to know: Every year, from spring until the end of summer, a screen in the plaza outside the building broadcasts various opera performances.
 You can watch the performances for free on the big screen.
 If you arrive early enough, you can even snag excellent seating.

 If you are interested in classical music concerts, we have prepared a list of recommendations compiling the various concerts available in the city.
 The concerts take place in various impressive venues such as Schönbrunn Palace, central churches, and also the concert hall of the Society of Friends of Music.